Brand Name Development: Myths & Facts

-Brand Myth: Recently I was a business conference where people were talking about brand equity and how to build equity into a brand.
-I was thinking that a brand isn’t like a house so how could you build equity into that brand like you would into house?
+Brand Myth: Recently the Killer Panda Team attended a business conference.
+There people were talking about brand equity and how to build equity into a brand.
+And, that got us thinking.
+We pondered, is a brand like a house?
+And if so, can you build equity into that brand like you would into house?

 Brand equity includes but is not limited to, design, advisement, brand naming, and even packaging.

 We’ve put together a blog on Brand Equity where we go further into details and give you some great examples of where brand equity made the difference.